Skip to main content

 gump playbook show tdd

-This prints the full YAML of the workflow — every step, every gate, every retry strategy.
+This prints the full YAML of the workflow — every step, every gate, every retry rule.
 You can copy and customize it.

 Which workflow to pick

-The choice depends on what you’re doing: Everyday tasks — Start with cheap2sota.
-It’s the cheapest and works for most things.
-If you want a review step, use full-cycle.
-Quality-sensitive work — Use tdd for test-driven development, or adversarial-review for critical changes that need multi-agent review.
-Large specs — Use parallel-tasks if items are independent with disjoint file scopes.
-Otherwise, cheap2sota or tdd process items sequentially.
+The choice depends on what you’re doing: Quick experiments — Start with freeform.
+Single agent, no plan, no decomposition.
+Everyday tasks — Use cheap2sota.
+Cheapest first, escalates only on failure.
+Quality-sensitive work — Use tdd for test-driven development, or implement-spec for adversarial review with convergence.
+Large specs — Use parallel-tasks if tasks have disjoint file scopes.
+Otherwise, cheap2sota or tdd process tasks sequentially.
 Bugs — Use bugfix.
 It enforces the “reproduce first, fix second” discipline.
 Refactoring — Use refactor.
 It validates that existing tests stay green after every change.
 Each workflow is documented in detail in the Playbook section, with the full YAML, an explanation of how it works, and customization hints.

 Override a built-in